“Our best estimate is that Earth’s age is a staggering 4.5 billion years, give or take 50 million years.”

-- First, we can find the oldest rock on Earth and date it.
+- EARTH’S OLDEST ROCK: We can find the oldest rock on Earth and date it.

-- Second, we can collect sample rocks from the moon and estimate their age.
+- MOON ROCKS: We can collect sample rocks from the moon and estimate their age.

-- Lastly, we can study meteorites that fall on Earth and establish a date.
+- METEORITES: We can study meteorites that fall on Earth and establish a date.

 So let’s try to pinpoint Earth age by looking closely at Earth rocks, moon rocks and meteorites.

 A real simple way to estimate Earth age is to gaze at cross-sections like at the Grand Canyon.

 GRAND CANYON: Younger rocks pile on top of older layers.
 It’s like stacking pancakes one on top of another.
 The coldest are on the bottom.
 It’s the same concept for rocks.
 This is the concept of relative dating.

 So if you look at the sedimentary rocks at the Grand Canyon, it’s the Unkar Group at the bottom.
 These rocks are about 1.25 billion years old.
 Then beneath those, there are Precambrian basement rocks.
 These metamorphic rocks are dated at about 2 billion years old.